annestrand/flintRV/sim/flintRV/README.md

       18:   0x00100073   ebreak                STALL:[----]  FLUSH:[----]  STATUS:[IM-----]  CYCLE:[22]
 ================================================================================================================

-[Vdrop32 - Info ]:[         main.cc:96] - Simulation done.
+[flintRV - Info ]:[         main.cc:96] - Simulation done.
 ```

 ## Simulator guide ❓

 ### Program Input 💾
-`Vdrop32` requires a HEX binary/file of the RISC-V program that you want to run.
+`flintRV` requires a HEX binary/file of the RISC-V program that you want to run.

 One can use `objcopy` to obtain raw HEX of program, for example:
 ```